 Meet calendar should include meets for all levels.
-Championship (prelim / finals) meets will be held in December, Spring, and end of Summer.
-The Spring Championship meet will be limited to 14&under.
+Championship (prelim / finals) meets should be held in December, Spring, and end of Summer.
+The Spring Age Group Championship meet will be limited to 14&under.

-A senior invitational will be held in February and a prelims / finals meet will be held in June.
+A senior invitational should be held in February and a prelims / finals meet should be held in May or June.

-Novice events (i.e., non-sanctioned meets) are to be self-organized by coaches and are outside of this process.

 Meet Fee Structure (new):

 The Board will approve a meet fee structure for the upcoming year based off the previous year meet financial reports in May.
 This can be revised if required with the presentation of the long course season schedule in January.